Emily Care Boss: Career

 In addition to her design work, Boss is the founding owner of Black & Green Games, which is best known its romance-themed indie games, Breaking the Ice, Shooting the Moon, and Under My Skin.
-The three have been collected into one volume as the Romance Trilogy in 2016, which was nominated for the Diana Jones Award for Excellence in Gaming in 2017.
+The three were collected into one volume as the Romance Trilogy in 2016.
+In 2009 and 2010 she published two volumes of RPG Zine, which stood for "Role Playing Girl".
 Many of her games have been noted as being adept at handling narratives of romance and sex, and Boss has been outspoken about the handling of love and sex in the design of RPGs and LARPs.

-Boss was a contributor to the role playing journals Push, Playground Worlds, the Knutepunkt publication States of Play, and the companion publications for WyrdCon in 2012 and 2013.
+From 2005-2009 Boss co-wrote an RPG theory and design blog Fair Game, with fellow designer Meguey Baker.
+She was a contributor on a panel that wrote The Wyrd Con Companion Book 2012.
+She was a contributor to the role playing journals Push, Playground Worlds, the Knutepunkt publication States of Play, and the companion publications for WyrdCon in 2012 and 2013.
 She organized the JiffyCon series of indie roleplaying game (RPG) mini-conventions in Massachusetts.
 Her game Last Chance Noir is a LARP game inspired by the Intercon LARP convention she attends every year.
-From 2005-2009 she co-wrote an RPG theory and design blog Fair Game, with fellow designer Meguey Baker.
-She was a contributor on a panel that wrote The Wyrd Con Companion Book 2012.
+She assisted with judging in the second "Golden Cobra Challenge" for LARPing in 2015.
 She was on the programming team for the Living Games Conference in 2014, helped in 2016, and chaired the conference in 2018.
-She assisted with judging in the second "Golden Cobra Challenge" for LARPing in 2015.